mamercad/ansible-minecraft/README.md

 Warnings
 --------

-The role puts SELinux into permissive mode and disabled firewalld
+The role puts SELinux into permissive mode and disables firewalld

 Requirements
 ------------